-Clubs looking a little tired?
+Golf Clubs looking dull and a little tired?
 Discolored?
 Full of scratches?
-It might be time to invest in a Metal Polishing Kit from LINE10 Tools.
+It might be time to invest in a Metal Buffing Kit from LINE10 Tools.

 There are many - and I mean many - versions of metal polishing kits and tools on the market.
 But which one to choose?
-Since most of us do not have a couple hundred dollars to drop on a special polishing machine, why not utilize tools you already have at home?
+Since most of us do not want to spend the money to buy a special polishing machine and dedicate space in the garage for it, why not utilize tools you already have at home?

-I’m talking about the good ol’ cordless drill.
-A cordless drill is probably one of the most common tools found in households.
+I’m talking about your good ol’ drill.
+Your electric drill is probably one of the most used tools in your home.
 Using your own drill to polish golf clubs is easy.
-All you need is a drill, stainless steel polishing kit and a charged battery!
+All you need is a drill, stainless steel Buffing Polishing kit

 One of the most important considerations when polishing your clubs is safety, please wear safety equipment such as eye protection, hearing protection and gloves when working with power tools.